SEATTLE HOUSING MARKET FORECAST

 SEATTLE HOUSING MARKET Summary

-🕒 Homes are selling in just 25 days on average, up slightly from May—but still brisk by historical standards.
+🕒 Homes are selling in 27 days on average — a touch slower than July, but still quick by historical standards.

 📌 For Sellers: